myriadrf/LimeSuite/docs/tools/DebianPackaging.rst

 This archive contains all the files that would end up installed in the system when installing these packages, in the locations that they would end up in, relative to the root directory.

-More information
-""""""""""""""""

-`What is the format of a Debian binary package? <https://www.debian.org/doc/manuals/debian-faq/pkg-basics.en.html#deb-format>`_

 Debian package files with debug symbols for the binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^